symlex/input-validation/README.md

 **getAsArray(): array**

-Returns the complete form (definition + values) as JSON compatible array, which can be used to render the form in templates:
+Returns the complete form (definition and all values) as JSON compatible array, which can be used to render the form in templates:

 ```php
 array (